jinwood/jinwood.dev/content/blog/web-component-svelte-pt1/index.md

 - scafold a sveltkit project in a new directory `spotify-top-artists`
 - install dependencies
 - run the development server at http://localhost:3000

+In part two we'll begin to build out our codebase.